What Is Amdahl’s Law?

 Amdahl’s Law Formula

-Let P be the portion of the code that can be parallelized.
+Let P be the fraction (from 0 to 1) of the program’s execution time that can be parallelized.
 If we throw N computing units at the problem instead of a single thread, the speedup factor S that we can expect is below.

 S = 1 / (1 - P + P/N)